axocomm/lambda.codes/README.md

         listen_port: 5000
         name: xyzy-min

 Most of these are pretty self-explanatory. `name` just specifies the name of the Docker container.
 The `listen_port` defines which port should be exposed.

+A few environment variables also come into play:

-Setting the `PORT` environment variable (defaults to 5000) determines which port Flask itself should be listening on.
+* `PORT` (defaults to 5000): determines which port Flask itself should be listening on
+* `ENVIRONMENT` (defaults to 'staging'): which deployment configuration to use

 ### Nginx